CtrlK

 Progressive Disclosure

 Well-organized with clear sections and tables.
 References to related skills (m07-concurrency, m02-resource, etc.) are clearly signaled in a dedicated section.
-Content is appropriately structured for a domain overview skill.
+Content is appropriately structured for an overview/reference document.

 3 / 3